jdcodes-12/simple-mini-calc/README.md

 ## *About This Project*
 > This project was created to use at APSU coding camps (June 2022) for the web development course.
-Original author @Johnny Dickson.
+Original author @jdcodes-12.